moquality/android-hardware-testing-docs/README.md

   * Settings &gt; Security &gt; Screenlock &gt; None

-* Note down the "Device ID" after executing the following command.
+* Connect phone to the computer.
+Note down the "Device ID" after executing the following command.
 If authorization is necessary on the phone, do authorize the computer to access the phone.

 * ```
   adb devices